microsoft/MLOpsPython/docs/getting_started.md

 ## Set up Build, Release Trigger, and Release Multi-Stage Pipeline

 Now that you've provisioned all the required Azure resources and service connections, you can set up the pipelines for deploying your machine learning model to production.

+**There are two main Azure pipelines - one to handle model training and another to handle batch scoring of the model.**

+### **Azure [pipeline](../.pipelines/diabetes_regression-ci.yml) for model training**
-The pipelines have a sequence of stages for:
+This pipeline has a sequence of stages for:

 1. **Model Code Continuous Integration:** triggered on code changes to master branch on GitHub.
 Runs linting, unit tests, code coverage and publishes a training pipeline.
 1. **Train Model**: invokes the Azure ML service to trigger the published training pipeline to train, evaluate, and register a model.
 1. **Release Deployment:** deploys a model to either [Azure Container Instances (ACI)](https://azure.microsoft.com/en-us/services/container-instances/), [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service), or [Azure App Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-app-service) environments.
 For simplicity, you're going to initially focus on Azure Container Instances.
 See [Further Exploration](#further-exploration) for other deployment types.
    1. **Note:** Edit the pipeline definition to remove unused stages.
 For example, if you're deploying to Azure Container Instances and Azure Kubernetes Service only, delete the unused `Deploy_Webapp` stage.
-1. **Batch Scoring Code Continuous Integration:** triggered on code changes to master branch on GitHub.
-Runs linting, unit tests, code coverage and publishes a batch scoring pipeline.
-1. **Run Batch Scoring**: invokes the published batch scoring pipeline to score a model.

 ### Set up the Training Pipeline